-Selecting a PC: Its about the parts . . . sort of
+Selecting a PC: Its about the Parts . . .
+Sort of

 Each major component in a PC has its own operating temperature.
 So to get a system capable of withstanding 60C heat, you need only select systems with parts with specs above 60C, right?
 Not exactly.
 Operating temperature represent the operating limits of the part and physical temperature at which the component will fail.
 Each component will have a range, like the EMPHASE wide temperature drive’s -40°C to 85°C. But components such as RAM, hard drive, WiFi, and processor don’t run in isolation, and they all generate heat.
 They warm the air around them, and pretty soon a room that is 30°C has parts operating in a 60°C environment.
-Anyone who has put their hand on the side of PC case will tell you they can get pretty warm.
+Anyone who has put their hand on the side of PC case will tell you that they can get pretty warm.

-System Operating Temperature Determination, pt 1
+System Operating Temperature Determination, Part 1:

 To get to the computers operating temperature, first you need a baseline.
-To establish this, the thermal performance of a PC is assessed at room temperature (20-21°C).
+To establish a baseline, thermal performance of a PC is assessed at room temperature (20-21°C).
 Every computer manufacturer worth its salt has a testing process they run machines through.
 They are be proprietary and confidential, but all tend to do the same thing: engage the system’s resources to various degrees, while recording the temperatures of the components.

 Using this data, the laws of thermodynamics, and some complicated math, they can extrapolate temperatures above and below room temperature and estimate the temperature point where the various components will reach their fail points.
 This gives the system a preliminary operating temperature, and is often used to quickly assess a configuration.

-- Processor was 105°C,
+- Processor: 105°C,

-- WiFi was 80°C,
+- WiFi: 80°C,

-- Hard drive (a SSD) was 80°C
+- Hard drive (a SSD): 80°C

-- Memory was 85°C
+- Memory: 85°C

-Intel tested it, and verified the system for 50°C, which was the highest the ambient temperature could be raised to before one of those parts ticked over its limit.
+Intel tested it, and verified the system for 50°C, which was the highest the ambient temperature could be before one of those parts ticked over its limit.
 Interestingly at 55°C the WiFi was going strong, but was reading over 80°C and the other parts were still below their limits.

-System Operating Temperature Determination, pt 2
+System Operating Temperature Determination, Part 2:

 Then they begin cranking it back up again and the whole process is repeated several times.
 How and when parts fail is recorded and the result is that system’s operating temperature.